RETURN TO THE PLANET OF THE APES

 The novel that began it all. |

 inspired by the humanlike expressions of gorillas at a zoo he visited.
-In it,
+In the

-French journalist Ulysse Merou journeyed to another planet where animal-like
+story, French journalist Ulysse Merou journeyed to another planet where

-humans were hunted and enslaved by an advanced society of apes.
-Humans had once
+animal-like humans were hunted and enslaved by an advanced society of apes.
+Humans

-ruled that world until they grew complacent and allowed the apes to overthrow
+had once ruled that world until they grew complacent and allowed the apes to

-them and assume control.
-The novel was a commentary on the failings of human
+overthrow them and assume control.
+The novel was a commentary on the failings

-nature and the overreliance on technology, stressing the point that human
+of human nature and the overreliance on technology; stressing the point that

-intelligence needed to be actively maintained.
-The novel became a hit and was
+human intelligence needed to be actively maintained.
+The novel became a hit and

 States it was called Planet of the Apes.